Franklin Station area improvements

 The Franklin Station Area Improvements project is aligned with the East Calgary International Communities Local Area Plan approved by Council in December 2024.

-Will local business and transit remain open and operating during the Franklin Station Area Improvements?
+Will local businesses and transit remain open and operating during construction on the transit loop?

 Local businesses should not be affected by this development, however Transit operations may be affected when construction begins.
 Transit users and other affected parties will be notified of any changes to routes or schedules.